(888) 552-6760 SCHEDULE AN APPOINTMENT

 Workplace exposure: There are a variety of industries where workers are regularly exposed to carcinogens, such as asbestos, which increases their risk for lung cancer.
 Other workplace agents that increase the risk for SCLC include radioactive ores, inhaled chemicals or minerals, such as beryllium, cadmium, silica, vinyl chloride and nickel compounds, and diesel exhaust.

-A history of lung diseases, including previous lung cancers, may put you at a higher risk of developing the disease.
+A history of lung diseases, including previous lung cancers, may increase the risk for developing the disease.
 There is also a risk associated with other cancer treatments, like radiation therapy.

 Smoking: Smoking is the biggest risk factor for metastatic lung cancer, or cancer that spreads from the lung or lungs to other areas of the body.
-For smokers, the amount and rate at which you smoke may increase your chances of lung cancer, so if you smoke an excessive amount of cigarettes every day, you may have a higher risk of developing the disease than if you smoked occasionally.
+The amount and rate at which smokers use cigarettes may increase the chances of lung cancer, so people who smoke an excessive amount of cigarettes every day may have a higher risk of developing the disease than if they smoked occasionally.
 Because the symptoms often go unnoticed, the chance of the cancer spreading from the lungs to other areas of the body is also high.
 Lung cancer that spreads to other organs or tissue is considered metastatic lung cancer, despite where it has spread.
 For example, lung cancer that metastasizes to brain is still considered lung cancer, not brain cancer.

 Knowing the risk factors for lung cancer is key to taking steps to help prevent the disease.
-Not smoking, avoiding secondhand smoke, avoiding HIV infection, and understanding and avoiding exposure to environmental factors such as radon may help to reduce your risk.
+Not smoking, avoiding secondhand smoke and understanding and avoiding exposure to environmental factors such as radon may help to reduce risk.
 According to the National Cancer Institute, studies have shown that smoking cigarettes that are low in tar or nicotine does not lower the risk.
-If you do smoke, though, quitting—with the help of nicotine replacement products, counseling or other cessation efforts—may help reduce your future risk.
+For people who do smoke, quitting—with the help of nicotine replacement products, counseling or other cessation efforts—may help reduce future risk.

 Next topic: What are the symptoms of lung cancer?